top of page

 Perfect in Pink

-Writer's picture: linda laroche linda laroche
+Writer: linda laroche linda laroche

 Rossini’s rendition of La Cenerentola, aka Cinderella, debuted in 1817 as an opera, the tale of a woman cast aside by her own family, who ascends the social ranks to become serendipitously linked to a prince or king has been told in one iteration or another around the globe.